selevit/word_of_wisdom/README.md

 - After Prof Of Work verification, the server should send one of the quotes from “Word of wisdom” book or any other collection of the quotes.
 - Docker file should be provided both for the server and for the client that solves the POW challenge

 ## How to run

-You can easily try how it works with docker:

 ```bash
 docker-compose up -d